ahyattdev/coreutils-swift/CONTRIBUTING.md

 ## Adding new commands

 1. Create a new file in Xcode of the type `Swift`

 ..* Put it in the folder `src/<command name>`

-..* Name the file `main.m`
+..* Name the file `main.swift`

-..* Check the checkbox for the `blank` target, this is to enable code completion in Xcode
+..* Check the checkbox for membership in the `blank` target while creating the file, this is to enable code completion in Xcode

-2. Edit `Makefile`, add your command to the line starting with `BINARIES` with all the other commands
+2. Edit `Makefile` and add your command to the line starting with `BINARIES` with all the other commands

-3. Copy over the template below and add your functionality to it
+3. Copy over the template below to your `main.swift` and add your functionality to it

 ## How to use Xcode with this project